 Along the trails you’ll see tacky weird cartoon sculptures – Vietnam seems to like strange sculptures as I have seen many scattered throughout different parks in Vietnam.

 Day trek to terraced rice fields in Shin Chai Village

 Booked a day trek (680,000VND) to the rice fields and a couple of H’mong villages from the Tourist Office in town, I’m very excited to start the tour.

 The day includes an English-speaking guide, lunch, visit to the villages, and the minibus back to town (Sapa – Matra – Ta Phin – Sapa).

 Some of the people on the trek struggle as they slide and fall down the tracks.
 So, our guide decided to continue the rest of the trek by detouring and walking on the road – a little disappointing but no one wants an accident.

 Although it’s winter and freezing cold here, the scenery on the 4-hour walk before lunch is stunning.

 Once you arrive at the Má Cha (H’Mong) village for lunch, the village touts follow you until you buy something – even whilst you’re eating lunch, they constantly badger you.

 The Black H’mong and Red Zhao women are very skilled and relentless at badgering but as it’s how they make their money, you can’t blame them really.

 Would have loved to have done more trekking but alas, the plan is to head back to Hanoi and on to Tallin (Estonia) for a change of scenery through Eastern Europe.

-Thai Binh Sapa Hotel (Ham Rong street, behind the Center Church) is a lovely and cosy hotel but our room was very cold.
+Thai Binh Sapa Hotel (Ham Rong street, behind the Center Church) is a lovely and cosy hotel but our room is very cold.
 Unfortunately, Sapa isn’t renown for its central heating or much heating at all.